The gods took notice of your hard work and dedication.

 Don’t get it twisted, though.
 I’m not giving you a free pass to cheat on your diet every Sunday.
 Occasional high calorie refeeds, however, will serve to support and strengthen your metabolism.
 And a strong, “wasteful” metabolism is the key to optimal body composition.

 Instead of counting the hours to your next high calorie “cheat” day, listen to your body’s hunger cues.
 Eat more after weeks of intense physical training or combine them with social events (family dinners, holidays etc.).
 Don’t plan for and don’t track on these special occasions.
 Live.
 Have fun.
-And get back into the game the day after.
+And get back in the game the day after.

 Congratulations!
 You now have the blueprint for staying lean for life.
 Don’t take this information and ride into the sunset with it.
 Apply it.
 Starting right now.